AcademySoftwareFoundation/OpenTimelineIO/README.md

 Also, looking through the unit tests is a great way to see what OTIO can do: https://github.com/PixarAnimationStudios/OpenTimelineIO/tree/master/tests

-OTIO includes a quicktime viewer program as well:
+OTIO includes a viewer program as well:

 ![OTIO View Screenshot](https://github.com/PixarAnimationStudios/OpenTimelineIO/wiki/images/otioview.png)